candy92239/kuo-tang/README.md

 export NODE_OPTIONS=--openssl-legacy-provider
 npm run serve

-Hi me: DO NO, I repeat, DO NO try to psuh using VSC source contorl.
+Hi me: DO NOT, I repeat, DO NOT try to psuh using VSC source contorl.
 It'll ruin you.
 Use bash.
 ```

 ### Compiles and minifies for production